Budget-Minded Remodeling Tips for Aging in Place During a Pandemic

 Call in a Professional, If Needed

 Most of these tips are simple to do on your own.
-However, things like insulating a home, while budget-friendly, should be handled by a professional.
+However, things like insulating a home, while keeping a budget-minded remodeling project in mind, should be handled by a professional contractor.
 Know when to defer to a professional, bonded contractor’s expertise!

 Other areas where it makes sense to consult a professional is with an interior designer who has experience in Universal Design.
 Before you begin your project here are some of the principles of Universal Design for aging in place: flexibility in use, simple and intuitive use, and low physical effort.